-At the end of each semester, online surveys are administered for all courses via UBYS (University Information Management System) and students' evaluations on course content, teaching methods and lecturers are received.
+At the end of each semester, online surveys are administered for all courses via UBYS (University Information Management System) and students' evaluations on course content, teaching methods and instructors are collected.
 In order to increase participation, it is not possible to view grades without filling out the survey (See Evidence 3).